Frequently Asked Questions

 What if I get an epidural?

-A doula supports all types of births, including medicated births.
-I can help you stay comfortable while you wait for the epidural, assist with positioning after it's placed, and help ensure your birth plan is still honored.
+A doula supports all types of births, including medicated births. we can help you stay comfortable while you wait for the epidural, assist with positioning after it's placed, and help ensure your birth plan is still honored.

 Can I have a doula if I have a C-section?